 This router is great for gaming and for connected homes that have high WiFi demands.
 The Router management is done via an app that you can access and monitor from anywhere.
 The only con is that the 1GHz processor is a little slow, and those six antennas may need a little extra room than a router typically requires.
 The antennas are also not detachable and the router is a little expensive but the pros of this device balance out the cons.

 The majority of the tech savvy users have high praises regarding this router.
 The range and the performance have also been highly praised.
-Over 60% of the users who bought this Wi-Fi router gave it a 5-star rating.
-The smart connect feature is also great feature and doesn’t drop connections.
+The smart connect feature is also a great feature and doesn’t drop connections.

 Best WiFi Router For Streaming & Gaming: